 New Audio Books from ITW Members

-Your ThrillerFest team is already hard at work planning for next July’s conference where we’ll feature 2016 ThrillerMaster Heather Graham and bestselling authors C.J.
+Your ThrillerFest team is already hard at work planning for next July’s conference where we’ll feature 2016 ThrillerMaster Heather Graham, 2016 Silver Bullet Recipient John Lescroart, and bestselling authors C.J.
 Box, Gillian Flynn and Walter Mosley.
-The 2016 Silver Bullet will be announced shortly.
 Like a compelling page-turner, we need to keep you in suspense, so stay tuned for more details!

 Master CraftFest: Don’t miss this opportunity to study with the Masters of the genre in a one-day intensive workshop to take your writing to the next level.
 Everyone is welcome, from beginning writers to well-established authors.
 The instructors this year will be Steve Berry, Grant Blackwood, David Corbett, Meg Gardiner, Heather Graham, Andrew Gross, Richard Krevolin (Screen Writing) and Gayle Lynds.